dwwhalen/cypress-robot-todomvc/robot-framework/blog/BLOG-1.md

 One thing to mention here.
 If you work with Robot Framework for very long, you'll quickly learn that spacing and positioning are very important.
 The `*** Settings ***` header needs to be left-justified, `Library` needs to be left-justified, and there must be 2 or more spaces after `Library` (or a tab).

 ### *** Test Cases *** section
+The Test Cases section describes the test case.
+In this example we have one test case, named `Test some basics of my calculator application`.
 ```
 *** Test Cases ***
 Test some basics of my calculator application
     Log To Console    Starting test
     Verify app calculation    1 + 1    2
 ```
-Our next section describes the test case.
-Hopefully it's clear what's going on here.
+Hopefully it's clear what's going on with these 2 lines.
 We are logging a message to the console when the test starts, and then verifying that the app returns "2" when we ask it what "1 + 1" is.

-Let's look at these 2 lines a little more.
+Let's take a closer look at these 2 lines.

 `Log to Console` is a Robot [builtin keyword](https://robotframework.org/robotframework/latest/libraries/BuiltIn.html).
 The keyword is all I need in my test to log a message to the console.

-`Verify app calculation` is NOT a builtin function.
-This is a custom keyword I have created specifically for my test, and the detail around it can be found in the final section of our test file.
+`Verify app calculation` is NOT a builtin keyword.
+This is a custom keyword I have created specifically for my test, and the detail around it can be found in the Keywords.

 ### *** Keywords *** section
-Robot Framework gives us the capability to create new higher-lever keywords by combining existing keywords.
+The Keywords section gives us the capability to create custom keywords by combining existing keywords.
 These can be considered user-defined keywords, as the automation developer has complete control.

 Take a look at my `Verify app calculation` keyword and see if it makes sense:
 ```python